A brief history of workhorse strikers on the wing from Heskey to Kuyt & beyond

 Another former Liverpool player, Dirk Kuyt, typified that phenomenon between 2006 and 2012.

 Equipped with a modest amount of natural skill, the Dutchman was instead a genuine workaholic, running nonstop over 90 minutes and leaving no ball unchased.

 Somehow, this winger with few winger attributes proved mightily effective.
-Over the course of his Liverpool career, Kuyt recorded a more-than-reasonable strike rate of a goal every four games, including that hat-trick against Man United, massively endearing himself to the Kop in the process.
+Over the course of his Liverpool career, Kuyt recorded a more-than-reasonable strike rate of a goal every four games, including that hat-trick against Manchester United, massively endearing himself to the Kop in the process.

 • • • •